General Terms and Conditions and Client Information

 7.2 If a Client acts as a trader pursuant to Section 1.2, any contractual relationships between the parties is governed by the law of the country where the Seller has his place of business.
 The UN-Convention on Contract for the International Sale of Goods is excluded.
 Moreover, the courts of the State where the Seller has his place of business will have exclusive jurisdiction over any dispute relating to these relationships.

-8.2 The trader is not obliged to use ADR entities to resolve disputes with consumers, but he is in principle ready for this.
+The Seller is not obliged to use ADR entities to resolve disputes with consumers, but he is ready for this.